Protect Taiwan’s Endangered Leopard Cats Before It’s Too Late

 Making a Difference

-We recruit two types of volunteers: Education & Outreach Volunteers, who complete training to lead public awareness efforts, and General Service Volunteers, who help with habitat conservation, chicken coop improvements, and eco-friendly farming.
+We recruit two types of volunteers: Education & Outreach Volunteers, trained to lead public awareness efforts, and General Service Volunteers, who assist with habitat conservation, chicken coop improvements, and eco-friendly farming.